apache/nuttx/configs/stm32ldiscovery/README.txt

        Therefore, you will need an external RS232 driver or TTL serial-to- USB converter.
 The UART1 TX and RX pins should be available on PA9 and PA10, respectively.

+       The serial console is configured for 57600 8N1

     3. Support for NSH built-in applications is *not* enabled.